cgomez9/gif-browsing-app/README.md

 Once you have installed the dependecies, open a terminal in the root folder of the project and run the following command:

-`docker-compose up -d`
+`docker-compose -f docker-compose-prod.yml up -d --build`

 The first time is going to download and build the containers so it's going to take a while.
 Once the process is finished you can check that everything went right with the following command:

 `docker-compose ps`

 You should have one container running.
-In the next step, you need to enter the container and install the javascript dependencies.
-Use the following command in project's root:

-`docker-compose exec app npm install`

-This command it's going to install all project's dependencies.
 And this is it, if everything went right, you now have the app running in `localhost`.
-In order for this app to function, you need the Core [Core] (https://www.hola.com).
+In order for this app to function, you need the [Core](https://github.com/cgomez9/gif-browsing-core).